Marsha Blackburn: 2018 election

+At 66, Blackburn is the oldest elected freshman U.S. senator from Tennessee.
+She was the oldest person to become a freshman U.S. senator in the 21st century until John Hickenlooper of Colorado surpassed her at age 68 in 2020.

 2024 election

 Final results by county in 2024:

 On August 1, 2024, Blackburn and Democratic state representative Gloria Johnson won their respective party nominations.
 This was the first all-woman general election for a Tennessee Senate seat.

 Blackburn was reelected with 63.8% of the vote to Johnson's 34.2%.
 She carried all but two counties in the state (Davidson and Shelby).

 There was speculation that Blackburn could be Donald Trump's running mate in his 2024 presidential campaign, but Trump instead chose JD Vance.